 Consider pulling a steakhouse trick like the famous Peter Luger steakhouse and serving a hot steak on a platter with this style of compound butter melted and spooned onto a warmed plate with the medium-rare steak nestled on top.

-What does Cowboy Butter go with
+What does Cowboy Butter Sauce go with?

 One of our favorite sauces to turn a cheap steak into a restaurant-worthy meal.
 It’s great to really dress up inexpensive cuts like merlot steak, Sierra steak, top sirloin filets, or even chuck steaks.
 Use it on crusty French bread as a sauce for a spicy steak sandwich, dip-sliced pan-seared ranch steaks, or pour it all over a perfectly grilled ribeye steak.